mimiframework/Mimi.jl/docs/src/userguide.md

 - `legend` should be a `Symbol` that refers to an index on the model set by a call to `setindex`

 This method returns a ``Plots.Plot`` object, so calling it in an instance of an IJulia Notebook will display the plot.
 Because this method is defined on the Plots package, it is easy to use the other features of the Plots package.
 For example, calling `savefig("x")` will save the plot as `x.png`, etc. See the [Plots Documentaton](https://juliaplots.github.io/) for a full list of capabilities.

+### Advanced Topics

+Connecting a long to a short component (backup data) all parameter types (scalar can be array) update_external_parameter setleftoverparameters build and model instances